DryCreations/pdfproject/grading/README.md

 - Contractual elements like acceptable values, preconditions, and postconditions must be documented.
 - Formatted documentation must explain WHY each function or method exists.
 - Undergraduate Students receive these points for free.

+- [ ] 5 non-trivial functions meet the described characteristics of literate programming.